koshimazaki/UE-AUDIO-MCP/README.md

 # UE Audio MCP

-**AI-powered game audio toolkit — MetaSounds graph generation & export, project scanning, and Wwise/Blueprint knowledge base via MCP for Unreal Engine 5.7**
+**AI-powered game audio toolkit — MetaSounds graph generation & export, project scanning, and Wwise/Blueprint knowledge base via MCP for Unreal Engine 5.7.**

 One MCP server.
 Three audio engines.
 63 tools.
 178 engine-verified MetaSounds nodes.
-Optimised for **Unreal Engine 5.7** and **Wwise 2025**.
+Optimised for Unreal Engine 5.7** and **Wwise 2025.

 > "Create a footsteps sound setup for my character -- use MetaSounds noise and filter in the patch, Blueprint trigger on anim notify"
 >